 In 1835 a brick “meeting house” was erected on the corner where the Catholic Church now stands, on I and 18th.
 The following trustees were in office at this time: M.D.
-Knight, Alex Butler, John Edmondson.
+Knight, Alex Butler, and John Edmondson.
 This brick structure was in use for some thirty-two years.
 The first church bell that ever sounded out to the people of Bedford was hung in the steeple of this building.

-The present M.E.
-Church site was purchased in 1867.
+The present church site was purchased in 1867.
 A brick two-story structure was then on the lot.
 This building, the upper story of which had been a school room, was remodeled and made into a one-story structure.
 For more than thirty years this remodeled brick school house was the Mecca of Methodism in Bedford.
 In 1884 the membership of the church was one hundred twenty-five.

 The present stone church was erected in 1899 during the pastorate of Rev. Charles E. Asbury.
 The cost, approximately $35,000, was covered by the legacy of Alfred Grayson and his wife.
 In 1903 the church annex and parsonage were built and in 1920 the basement was remodeled.
-On December 7, 1965, during the pastorate of Rev. Elijah T. Perkins, the Official board presented a proposal to enter into a program of total renovation of the church facilities.
+On December 7, 1965, during the pastorate of Rev. Elijah T. Perkins, the Official Board presented a proposal to enter into a program of total renovation of the church facilities.
 This included remodeling the sanctuary, providing new educational facilities, and enlarging the parking lot…costing approximately $300,000.
 On October 29, 1967, a service for the consecration of the new reconstructed church was observed.